Recognizing when a parent can no longer live safely alone

 The Conversation to Come

 The conversation doesn't have to be about moving somewhere else or major change.
 It can start smaller.
 "I've noticed some things I'm concerned about.
 I'd like us to figure out a plan together."
 It can involve other people if that helps.
-A doctor saying you're concerned is different from your child saying it.
+A doctor saying they're concerned carries different weight than your child saying it.
 A geriatric care manager can present options in a professional framework.
 A sibling can join you to show that it's not just one person's opinion.

 The conversation also doesn't have to result in your parent agreeing with you.
 They might continue to insist they're fine.
 But once you've said it clearly, you've named the reality.
 You've made it impossible for them to say they didn't know you were concerned.
 That shifts the responsibility slightly.
 You're no longer silently accommodating.
 You're clearly stating what you're observing and what you want to happen.